FENECON Commercial 50 — Assembly and Operating Instructions

 -

-Only insulated tools may be used for maintenance on uninsulated conductors and terminals.
+Only insulated tools must be used for maintenance on uninsulated conductors and terminals.

 -